Calvin: We're going out the window.

-- In Yu-Gi-Oh!, Mokuba attempts to escape from Pegasus' castle by climbing down a bed sheet rope.
-It doesn't work, as he runs out of sheets a fair way up the tower.
+- Played with in Yu-Gi-Oh!, Mokuba attempts to escape from Pegasus' castle by climbing down a bedsheet rope.
+Reality ensues when he runs out of sheets long before he can reach the bottom.
 As he panics, two of the sheet's knots slip, and he plummets.
-However, in a bit of standard cartoon magic, not to mention Infant Immortality, he survives.
+However, in a bit of standard cartoon magic, not to mention Improbable Infant Survival, he survives.
 This despite the fact he clearly falls from above the height of the trees.

 - In the 12th episode of Macross Frontier, Alto used a bedsheet ladder to escape the custody of a rogue Zentradi group.
 It looked somewhat realistic because they were kept on a second floor only, in a very makeshift cell, guarded by not terribly determined guards, and all that on a military base full of 20-meter-tall soldiers armed to the teeth.